vaibhav-sidapara/vagrant-manager/README.md

     Vagrant Manager
 </h1>

-Vagrant Manager is an status bar menu app that lets you manage all of your vagrant machines from one central location.
+Vagrant Manager is a status bar menu app that lets you manage all of your vagrant machines from one central location.
+It covers multiple languages and plugin management.

 A menubar/taskbar App based on <a href="http://electron.atom.io" target="_blank">Electron</a>.